-\item Finally, we consider a broader class of constraints in which the feasible strategies of one player depend on the strategy chosen of the other player, with no additional condition beyond then $g_1$ and $g_2$ be defined as in \Cref{eq:constraints}.
-We refer to these as \emph{bilinear constraints}.
+\item Finally, we consider a broader class of constraints in which the feasible strategies of one player depend on the strategy chosen by the other player, with no additional conditions beyond that $g_1$ and $g_2$ be defined as in \Cref{eq:constraints}.
+We refer to these as \emph{independent constraints}.

-We remark that with bilinear constraints, the function $g_i$ defining the coupling between the player $i$ and player $j$ strategies can be chosen independently of the function $g_j$ defining the coupling between the player $j$ and player $i$ strategies.
+We remark that with independent constraints, the function $g_i$ defining the coupling between the player $i$ and player $j$ strategies can be chosen independently of the function $g_j$ defining the coupling between the player $j$ and player $i$ strategies.

 \end{itemize}